Hibahf/Qubit-Simulator/ANALYSIS.md

 **Future Directions:**
 * Extend benchmarking to 8+ qubits to observe the point where classical simulation becomes intractable on a laptop.
-* Implement the Quantum Fortier Transform (QFT) or Grover's algorithm to benchmark specific algorithms instead of random circuits.
+* Implement the Quantum Fourier Transform (QFT) or Grover's algorithm to benchmark specific algorithms instead of random circuits.
 * Run the same circuits on a real quantum processing unit (QPU) through IBM Quantum to compare simulation time against queue time and execution time on noisy hardware.